veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To check if the user has access to the application through one or more tenants, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`

-Depending on the response, the user will see different pages when accessing the application.
+The user will see different pages when accessing the application depending on the response.
 * If the response is an empty list, the user will be redirected to the unauthorized page.
-* If the response contains one tenant, the user will be redirected to the application using this tenant
+* If the response contains one tenant, the user will be redirected to the application using this tenant.
 * If the response contains two or more tenants, the user will be redirected to the page where they can choose which tenant they want to work with.

-Note that the tenant ID can be passed in a cookie, URL query parameter or a header value.
+Note that the tenant ID can be passed in a cookie, URL query parameter or header value.

 ##### To determine the user’s role in the application

 You can determine the role of the user by getting their license.
 To do it, call the following endpoint using the GET method
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

 All tenant objects contain extension properties that applications can use to store application specific information.
 In this case, look for these two
 properties: